elerch/blog/content/posts/2025-06-26/how-i-work.md

 How I work
 ==========

-I had someone ask me a year or two "how do you work, exactly", because my setup was strange and new to them.
+I had someone ask me a while ago "how do you work, exactly", because my setup was strange and new to them.
 It's actually an interesting question, and it's evolved over more time than I'd care to admit.
 Because it evolves, this post is a snapshot in time, representing my setup as of mid 2025.
 I'll start with an